rightson/cscope.out-generator/README.md

 # cscope.out-generator

-*cscope.out-generator* is a script for generating cscope.out file.
+*cscope.out-generator* is a simple but powerful tool for generating cscope.out file.

-It supports multiple directories so that source code in different hierarchy of folders can be managed.
+It supports multiple directories scanning - source code in different location/hierarchy can be included.
-It can also convert source path into either relative and absolute path, it is useful when you want to include your local source code as well as system/3rd-party libraries or Linux kernel source, for example.
+It can also convert source path to either relative (default) or absolute path.
+This feature is useful when including local source code as well as system/3rd-party libraries (or Linux kernel source, for example) is required.

 Example usage: